mirror/dd-wrt/src/router/btrfsprogs/Documentation/btrfs-ioctl.rst

    args.key = value;
    ret = ioctl(fd, BTRFS_IOC_NUMBER, &args);

-The 'fd' is the entry point to the filesystem and for most ioctls it does not matter which file or directory is that.
-Where it matters it's explicitly mentioned.
-The 'args' is the associated data structure for the request.
+The *fd* is the entry point to the filesystem and for most ioctls it does not matter which directory is that.
+A distinction between files and directories sometimes matter, when it matters it's explicitly mentioned.
+The *args* is the associated data structure for the request.
 It's strongly recommended to initialize the whole structure to zeros as this is future-proof when the ioctl gets further extensions.
 Not doing that could lead to mismatch of old userspace and new kernel versions, or vice versa.
-The 'BTRFS_IOC_NUMBER' is says which operation should be done on the given arguments.
+The *BTRFS_IOC_NUMBER* is says which operation should be done on the given arguments.
 Some ioctls take a specific data structure, some of them share a common one, no argument structure ioctls exist too.
+The data passed to an ioctl can be input, output or both.

 The library *libbtrfsutil* wraps a few ioctls for convenience.
 Using raw ioctls is not discouraged but may be cumbersome though it does not need additional